Savers hammer paper pig in Bank of England protest

-LONDON Savers smashed a huge papier mache pig outside the Bank of England on Thursday in protest at the bank's decision to launch an asset-buying drive that they fear will boost inflation and erode their savings.
+LONDON British savers smashed a huge papier mache pig outside the Bank of England on Thursday in protest at the bank's decision to launch an asset-buying drive that they fear will boost inflation and erode their savings.

 "This is the worst news we could have possibly hoped for -- it's appalling," co-founder of the campaign, Simon Rose, said.